-But what would you call someone who does all three—and even skate skis—with equal ease?
-Or who goes uphill with the same speed and time-honed knowledge with which they descend?
+The best term to describe someone who exhibits grace, power, and expertise as they ski, telemark, or snowboard down a mountain is probably “freerider.”
+But what would you call someone who does all three—and who goes uphill with the same speed and grace with which they descend?

 “It’s someone who lives and breathes the ocean,” said Todd Bradley, co-founder (along with Brian Keaulana) of C4 Waterman, the Hawaii-based standup paddleboard company.
 “It’s someone who wakes up every day, looks out the window to check the weather, and gets ready to go in the water, using whatever tool the environment dictates.
 We have a saying here that ‘no one tool defines us.’
 What defines us is our love for being in the ocean.”

 Bradley and Keaulana named their company after the four core values of the waterman: balance, endurance, strength, and tradition.
 “Not just physical balance,” Bradley said.
 “It’s mental balance, spiritual balance, and the roles we balance in life.
 Endurance is being able to outlast challenges.
 Strength and tradition go hand in hand.”

 Brian Keaulana catches a wave off the coast of Hawaii.
 Photo courtesy of C4 Waterman.

 As someone who was born and raised in Hawaii, Bradley said, “Tradition is about respecting your family and the history here, and life on the ocean.
 I think it is very similar to how people feel about the mountains.”